gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note: `LanguageSourceSet`'s added in this fashion are not added to the projects `ProjectSourceSet`

-### Support for external dependencies in the 'jvm-components' plugin

-It is now possible to reference external dependencies when building a `JvmLibrary` using the `jvm-component` plugin.

-TODO: Expand this and provide a DSL example.

 ### Support for API dependencies in the 'jvm-components' plugin

 The API of a JVM library consists of the API classes of the library, plus the API of dependent libraries that are defined as